Gabrieltgaldino/NRG_QT/docs/source/case_studies/spike.rst

            :width: 65%
            :align: center

 The K417N substition is in a very important epitope of antibody recognition.
-Deep mutational scanning (DMS) results show that it affects the recognition of many antibodies, among which the C105 antibody (greaney2022antibody, cao2023imprinted).
+Deep mutational scanning (DMS) results show that it affects the recognition of many antibodies, among which the C105 antibody (`Greaney et al., 2022<https://academic.oup.com/ve/article/8/1/veac021/6549895>`_, Cao et al., 2023`<https://www.nature.com/articles/s41586-022-05644-7>`_).
 We can try to reproduce these results evaluating the complex structure.

 We start by modeling the mutation.
 For that, we first select residue 417: